Moohan/technical-docs/Information Sharing/Dashboard Accessibility Guidance.md

   * have internal scrollbars on large chunks of text or use borders and backgrounds for charts
   * use text that is too small
   * use white space/images as padding
-  * map tool tips are underlined like links when they are not links.
+  * map tooltips are underlined like links when they are not links.

 ## Branding and corporate colours